-Water levels and temperatures at drivepoints DP2 and DP4 were monitored bi-weekly and monthly in 2022 to meet the requirements of the PTTW monitoring program as shown in Tables B-7 and B-8.
-As noted previously, these drivepoints have been equipped with automated data loggers for continuous water level and temperature measurement and will be downloaded periodically between March and October each year.
+Water levels and temperatures at drivepoints DP2 and DP4 were continuously monitored with loggers in 2023 to meet the requirements of the PTTW monitoring program, with bi-weekly and monthly manual measurements during the trigger period as shown in Tables B-7 and B-8.
+The automated data loggers were downloaded during each trigger monitoring event with the final download occurring in October.

 Drivepoint DP2 is located in the Rob Roy Swamp 6 wetland where the quarry discharges.
 DP2 has been monitored monthly since the fall of 1999, when accessible, as shown in Figure B-64.
 Water levels at DP2 have shown a slight increasing trend between 2011 and 2019 and have been relatively stable since that time.
 As noted previously, elevated water levels observed in 2022 are believed to be anomalous as a result of a field transcription issue which has been corrected.
+The logger water level data confirms a historic high water level in March 2023.

 DP4 is located west of station SW1, immediately downstream of the twin culverts that pass under Grey County Road 31.
 The quarry discharge also provides a buffer to water levels at DP4.
 Water levels at DP4 have been monitored monthly since the fall of 1999, when accessible, as shown in Figure B-66.
-Water levels were relatively consistent between 2011 and 2017, but in 2018 dropped to similar levels observed in the early 2000s.
-The drivepoint construction details will be confirmed in 2023.
+Since 2011, water levels during drier periods have remained above the historical range and since 2018, water levels have generally increased by about 0.5 m.
+These results suggests that the Rob Roy 6 wetland has remained saturated for longer periods of time in comparison to baseline observations.

 The temperature of the surface water ponded at the drivepoints is recorded when possible.
-Surface water at these locations is often frozen in the winter months and can dry up in the summer/fall.
-Temperature values for 2022 are presented in Table B-8.
-Seasonal variation in surface water temperature was observed, ranging from frozen conditions to high temperatures of 25.7°C in May at DP2 and 21.2°C in July at DP4.
+Surface water at these locations is often frozen in the winter months and can dry up in the summer / fall.
+Temperature values for 2023 are presented in Table B-8.
+Seasonal variation in surface water temperature was observed, ranging from frozen conditions to high temperatures of 23.0°C in July at DP2 and 22.4°C in July at DP4.

-6 ECA COMPLIANCE SUMMARY
+6.0 ECA COMPLIANCE SUMMARY